wout/lucky_svg_sprite/README.md

 Generate [Lucky](https://luckyframework.org/)-flavored SVG sprites from a folder of separate SVG icons.
-This shard includes the necessary Lucky components to mount sprites and icons in your pages.
-Styling your icons, like `width`, `height`, `stroke`, `fill` and `opacity`, can be done in CSS.
+This shard includes the necessary Lucky components to mount sprites and icons in pages.
+Styling icons, like `width`, `height`, `stroke`, `fill` and `opacity`, can be done in CSS.

 ## Installation